Pancreas Transplantation

 Pancreas transplantation (PT) is indicated for the treatment of patients with diabetes mellitus (typically type 1 diabetes mellitus), acting to restore glycaemic control and reduce the impact of diabetes-related complications.

 Even though PT is not a lifesaving operation, it is performed due to the significant increase to patient quality of life, through halting of the progress of diabetic complications, cessation of daily insulin injections, and overall improved life expectancy.
-Currently, the overall 5-year post-PT patient survival rate is approximately 90%.
+Currently, the overall 5-year post-PT patient survival rate is approximately 93%.
+5-year pancreas transplant graft survival is 84%.

 Pancreatic Islet Transplantation

-It is worth noting that pancreatic islet transplantation can also be used in diabetes mellitus (DM) patients with preserved renal function.
-Whilst it is a less invasive and risky procedure, it comes with lower rates of long term insulin independence therefore is only performed in very select patients.
+It is worth noting that pancreatic islet transplantation can also be used in diabetes mellitus (DM) patients with or without simultaneous renal transplantation.
+Whilst it is a less invasive and risky procedure, it comes with signficantly lower rates of long-term insulin independence therefore is only performed in very select patients.

 Types of Pancreas Transplantation